ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-vvv-webtransport-quic.md

 ## 0-RTT

-QuicTransport provides applications with ability to use the 0-RTT feature described in {{!RFC8446}} and [QUIC-TRANSPORT].
+QuicTransport provides applications with ability to use the 0-RTT feature described in {{!RFC8446}} and [QUIC].
 0-RTT allows a client to send data before the TLS session is fully established.
 It provides a lower latency, but has the drawback of being vulnerable to replay attacks as a result.
 Since only the application can make the decision of whether some data is safe to send in that context, 0-RTT requires the client API to only send data over 0-RTT when specifically requested.

 0-RTT support in QuicTransport is OPTIONAL, as it is in QUIC and TLS 1.3.